Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing/billing_integration/billing_integration_use.md

 draft: False
 weight: 30
 ---
-Use the Billing integration solution to monetize your API usage.
+Use the Enterprise Billing integration solution to monetize your API usage.

 ## Before you start

-You must have an [installed and configured](/docs/manage_marketplace/billing_integration/intall_configure_billing_integration) Billing integration solution.
+You must have an [installed and configured](/docs/manage_marketplace/customize_marketplace/marketplace_billing/billing_integration/intall_configure_billing_integration) Enterprise Billing integration solution.

 ## Usage